hngprojects/hng_boilerplate_python_fastapi_web/API_README.md

 ```
 https://api.pentacoder.com/v1
 ```
+N/B: The base url is a sample base url and not a functional url.

 ## Authentication

 Most endpoints in this API require authentication.
 The API uses JSON Web Tokens (JWT) fornauthentication.
 To authenticate, iclude the JWT token in the Authorization header of your requests: